orbitalquark/textadept/doc/02_Installation.md

 ### Mac OSX

-Unpack the archive and move `textadept.app` to your user or system `Applications` directory like any other Mac OSX application.
-Run Textadept by double-clicking `textadept.app`.
+Unpack the archive and move `Textadept.app` to your user or system `Applications` directory like any other Mac OSX application.
+Run Textadept by double-clicking `Textadept.app`.

-If you downloaded the set of language-specific modules, unpack it, right-click `textadept.app`, select `Show Package Contents`, navigate to `Contents/Resources/modules`, and copy the unpacked modules there.
+If you downloaded the set of language-specific modules, unpack it, right-click `Textadept.app`, select `Show Package Contents`, navigate to `Contents/Resources/modules`, and copy the unpacked modules there.

 #### Environment Variables